rereidy/software-engineering-development/README.md

 # software-engineering-development
-Notes and descriptions of software development tools I use
+Notes and descriptions of software development tools I use to develop security tools and other software.